White Mile: Background

 The film is loosely based on a rafting accident, on August 1, 1987, on the White Mile rapids in the Bidwell Canyon section of the Chilko River, in the Central Interior of British Columbia, Canada.
 Current and retired executives of Chicago agency DDB Needham (DDB), along with clients from Kraft, Clorox, Procter & Gamble (P&G), Drug Free America Foundation (DFAF) and other major companies, were involved in the incident.
-Like the film, five men died that day—two current and one retired DDB executives, and one executive each from P&G and DFAF.
-As in the film, the court assigned a payout of $1.1 million to the family of the retired DDB executive who died that day.
+Actor Robert Loggia's character, Nick Karas, likely represents the real James Fasules, a retired DDB Needham executive who drowned in the river.
+Alan Alda's "hard-driving ad agency president," Dan Cutler, who's also responsible for initiating and organizing the wilderness excursion, is plainly modeled on the then-DDB Needham President Al Wolfe.